Skip to main content

 The most famous example of the fixed barrel group, rotating striker pepperbox pistol variety is certainly Christian Sharps’s four-shot pepperboxes.
 These were manufactured by C. Sharps & Co. c.
 1859-1862, by Sharps & Hankins c.
 1862-1866, and then again by C. Sharps & Co. c.
 1866-1875.
 The barrels slide forward for reloading.
 Collectors recognize four distinct models based on their calibers along with numerous sub-models based on production variances.
 The Model 1 in .22RF is the most common.
 The Model 2 was in .30RF, the Model 3 was in .32 Short, and the Model 4 was in .32 Long.
 Licensed copies of these pistols were also manufactured by Tipping & Lawden in England and L. Ghaye in Liege, Belgium.

 The Sharps four-shot pepperbox is one of the classic “gambler” or “gentleman” pistols of the American West.
 Professor Moriarty in Arthur Conan Doyle’s iconic Sherlock Holmes series used a Sharps pepperbox as a concealed sidearm in some films.
 Holmes and Watson both use one in “Sherlock Holmes: A Game of Shadows” (2011), and a highly ornamented Sharps pepperbox also plays an important role in the recent mystery film “Death on the Nile” (2022).
+While some cartridge pepperboxes still had rotating barrels, the classic design by Christian Sharps incorporated rotating strikers instead.

 This incredible cased and factory engraved Colt New Line .38 revolver with pearl grips is an excellent example of the spur trigger pocket revolvers that largely replaced the pepperbox in the late 19th century.
-Available this August.

 Pepperbox Pistol Legacy